 Waking up dizzy can be a scary feeling as you will be disoriented and dazed.
-If you find yourself stumbling to the bathroom, feeling a tingling sensation in your head and dizziness or feeling like the room is spinning, then you are probably wondering why.
+If you find yourself stumbling to the bathroom and are dizzy after sleeping or feeling a tingling sensation in your head and feel like the room is spinning, then you are probably wondering:

 - What is dizziness and waking up dizzy?